 - Send postcards to every legislator representing branch members registering support for legislation (see above).

 - Sponsor a Draw the Lines PA event in your community.
-(Look for information and tools this summer.)
+(Look for information and tools Fall 2018.)

 - Register your activity or event and request materials at least seven business days before your event.

 - Report back after the activity or event.